 Kartik Aaryan: I Have Been In A Relationship And Got Attracted To Someone Else

 Kartik Aaryan is in a happy place as both his work and love life are in the headlines!
-In his recent tête-à-tête with Times Now, when Kartik was quizzed if he has been attracted to someone else, while being in a relationship, the actor rather gave a startling reply and said, "Yes."
+In his recent tête-à-tête with Times Now, when Kartik was quizzed if he has been attracted to someone else while being in a relationship, the actor gave a rather startling reply and said, "Yes."

 He said, "Yes, I have!
 Emotional cheating should never be the case.
 Physical cheating too shouldn't be the case.
 But emotional is worse.
 So in attraction, it isn't cheating because you feel she's cute then it's okay.
 It's better if it doesn't go beyond that."